Caring for your timber furniture

 No matter how hard you try, spills will inevitably occur whether it’s a glass of red wine knocked over during a rowdy dinner party or your child’s cup of milk.
 Whatever the type of spill, to avoid lasting damage clean them up immediately with a damp cloth.

 How well your timber responds to the spill will greatly depend on the type of timber finish.
 For example, a natural oil finished won’t be as resilient as a table with a polyurethane coating.

 If you’re looking for a deep cleaner that’s gentle on timber, we recommend Guardsman wood furniture care kit.
 Also some of the oldest natural timber care products like Bees Wax are still some of the best.
 Avoid any products that contain silicone as this will soften a lacquered surface with time.

 Over time, timber furniture exposed to full sun light can discolour and damage the finish so it’s best not to position your pieces in direct full sun.

 If that’s not possible, you could put a UV tint on your windows to reduce the amount of light that gets in, or try a UV-absorbent protective oil like this one from Guardsman.
 Both options may limit any discolouration, but they won’t stop it entirely.

 You could also simply embrace the way the timber patinas and ages through daily use.
 This is one of the beauties about using natural materials in furniture.

 Position away from heating and air con

-Instead, try aim to keep the environment at a consistent temperature & humidity to reduce the amount of moisture change and limit and movement.
+Instead, try to keep the environment at a consistent temperature & humidity to reduce the amount of moisture change and limit the movement.